How to Build an XSS Vulnerability Scanner in Python

 Building a Python script that detects XSS vulnerability in web pages using requests and BeautifulSoup.

-· 5 min read · Updated sep 2022 · Ethical Hacking · Web Scraping
+· · 13 min read · Updated may 2024 · Ethical Hacking · Web Scraping

 Cross-site scripting (also known as XSS) is a web security vulnerability that allows an attacker to compromise users' interactions with a vulnerable web application.
 The attacker aims to execute scripts in the victim's web browser by including malicious code on a normal web page.
-These flaws that allow these types of attacks are widespread in web applications with user input.
+These flaws that allow these attacks are widespread in web applications with user input.

 RELATED: How to Build a SQL Injection Scanner in Python.